david-basic/david-basic/README.md

 - 👋 Hi, I’m @david-basic
 - 👀 I’m interested in coding, playing games, tech stuff in general
 - 🏫 I finished studies at Algebra University and got my baccalaureate in Software Engineering
-- 🧑‍🎓 I currently work at RIS software firm where I help develop Ensolva procurement software
+- 🧑‍🎓 I currently work at Kantun Devs in Rijeka where I am employed as a backend developer
-- 💚 Passionate about Java ☕ and Spring Boot 🌱.
-Hope to be certified Java developer in the near future.
+- 💚 Passionate about Node.js, Java ☕ and Spring Boot 🌱.

 <!---
 david-basic/david-basic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.